alexturek/alexturek.github.io/_posts/2024-6-17-Show-your-work-to-hire-better.md

     - effectively setting context: I had to probe to understand some of the product requirements (subscriber vs free model)

     + ability to collaborate: Very focused on solving customer problems; worked closely with them to define project

+{: .box-note}
+**A quick note on bias:** Bias in interviews is a whole other blog post, or a book.
+A quick way to remove bias based on the candidate's name or gender is to use the words `Candidate` (`C` for short), or the pronouns they/them.

 ----